Net Information

 Check into the net, give your call, location, and any other information requested by NCS.
 Then continue to observe your area.

-Transmit ONLY AT THE DIRECTION OF NCS, or if you have a severe report.
+Transmit ONLY AT THE DIRECTION OF NCS when the net is in formal session, or if you have a Immediate Life Threatening Situation Report.

 Notify NCS if you are leaving the net or changing location.